 McCullough-Hyde Memorial Hospital's imaging services department offers a full array of advanced diagnostic imaging equipment, techniques and services.
 Our imaging department is fully digital, with a Centricity RIS/PACS system.
 This allows full connectivity for viewing patient images and interpretation between all our sites.
 It is also available to physician offices.

-Our hospital in Oxford provides diagnostic ultrasound -- general vascular and echo, MRI, mammography, CT, DEXA bone density scan, nuclear medicine and x-ray and fluoroscopic services.
-The McCullough-Hyde Hospital outpatient services at the Ross Medical Center offers MRI, CT, general x-ray, and ultrasound—general vascular and echo, and mammography.
+Our hospital in Oxford provides diagnostic ultrasound which includes general, vascular, OB/GYN, breast and echo, MRI, 3D mammography, CT, DEXA bone density scan, nuclear medicine and x-ray and fluoroscopic services. .

 Caring professionals complement our modern imaging technology.
 Fully licensed and credentialed technologists and nurses staff our imaging services department, and board-certified radiologists interpret the studies.